 Kalyn Falk, MA

-Known as a warm and engaging facilitator, Kalyn also teaches at Menno Simons College in the area of Conflict Resolution Studies and trains with the Crisis and Trauma Resource Center.
-She has been actively involved in Mennonite Brethren and Anglican communities and is presently part of a small House Church.
+Known as a warm and engaging facilitator, Kalyn has also been a sessional lecturer at Menno Simons College in the area of Conflict Resolution Studies and trained for both the Crisis and Trauma Resource Institute and Mediation Services.
+She has been actively involved in Mennonite Brethren and Anglican communities as well as a small House Church.